Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Erbil (ORER)/Erbil.md

 ## Coordination

 ### Departure Procedures
-Due to the airspace structure in Erbil, all departures shall be coordinated and receive a release for departure with the relevant **TMA** controller (ORKK_APP)before release.
+Due to the airspace structure in Erbil, all departures shall be coordinated and receive a release for departure with the relevant Baghdad **TMA** controller (ORKK_APP)before release.

-'Next' coordination is **not** required to Kirkuk **TMA** for aircraft that are:
+'Next' coordination is **not** required to Baghdad **TMA** for aircraft that are:

 - Departing from a runway nominated on the ATIS; and
 - Assigned the Standard assignable level; and